TurboGears/tg2docs/docs/turbogears/configuration/appconfig.rst

 The application configuration is separated from the deployment specific information.

-In TurboGears |version| there is a config module, containing several configuration specific python files -- these are done in python (not as INI files), because they actually setup the TurboGears |version| application and its associated WSGI middleware.
+In a TurboGears |version| application there is a config module, containing several configuration specific python files -- these are done in python (not as INI files), because they actually setup the TurboGears application and its associated WSGI middleware.

 Python provides an incredibly flexible config system with all kinds of tools to keep you from having to repeat yourself.
 But it comes with